cubistcastle/static-site-generators/README.md

 * There is a single, global, layout.
 You cannot choose a different layout on a per-page basis.
 * The tool is broken with regard to symlinks, as the sample project demonstrates.

+Steve-Rating: 3/5 - It lost a point for being married to the idea that a site would have a single layout-template.